Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Introduction

 \item We conduct a comprehensive analysis of staleness, revealing these key insights: optimizing the parallel scheme can reduce staleness for free at the step level; deeper MoE layers are more sensitive to staleness at the layer level, and certain tokens are more adversely affected by staleness at the token level.

 \item Based on these insights, we propose \dice{}, which optimizes staleness at the step, layer, and token granularities through interweaved parallelism, selective synchronization, and conditional communication, respectively. \dice{} outperforms state-of-the-art methods, providing a cohesive framework to improve the quality, efficiency, and scalability of parallel inference.
-The code will be publicly available.
+Our code is \href{https://github.com/Cobalt-27/DICE}{publicly available}.

-\item We validate our solution across diverse configurations, including multiple model sizes and baselines, demonstrating substantial speedups and high image quality.
+\item We validate our solution across diverse configurations, including different model sizes, hardware and baselines, demonstrating superior efficiency and quality.

 \end{itemize}